pdepend/pdepend/src/site/rst/documentation/software-metrics/parts/afferent-coupling.rst

 Normally responsibility isn't a bad thing in a software system.
 Good examples are core packages and components, like error and exception handling, or the used unit testing framework.
-All these lowlevel components have usually a very high *Afferent Coupling*, because they are utilized by the several parts of the software.
+All these low level components have usually a very high *Afferent Coupling*, because they are utilized by the several parts of the software.
 On the other hand these components will rarely be changed during the lifetime of an